COVID: Why are more men than women getting vaccinated in India? | DW | 26.01.2022

 Health officials in India are accelerating a COVID-19 vaccination drive that has greatly enhanced access to vaccines in cities and villages across the country.

-Out of this 830 million were given to men compared with 792 million to women, a difference of over 38 million doses.
+Of these, 830 million were given to men, compared with 792 million to women — a difference of over 38 million doses.

 In Delhi, for instance, out of a total of 29.3 million doses given, 16.6 million doses were administered to men compared to 12.4 million to women.
 In the business metropolis Mumbai, 7.8 million women received a shot as opposed to 11.2 million men.

-This is despite the latest gender ratios released by India's National Family and Health Survey (NHFS) showing women slightly outnumber men in the country, with 1,020 women for every 1,000 men.
+This is despite the latest gender ratios released by India's National Family and Health Survey (NFHS) showing women slightly outnumber men in the country, with 1,020 women for every 1,000 men.

 Civil society activists cite several reasons behind this apparent vaccination gender gap, pointing to geographical, social and gender disparities that continue to exist in India.